 - “That He may purify the Waters”, Part 1:

 Timothy Kauffman demonstrates that the early church did not teach baptismal regeneration, as many usually assume they did.
 A surface reading, or isolating phrases, at first appears to support baptismal regeneration.
-But studying the larger context, time and time again, shows that the early writer is actually not teaching what Roman Catholics and the Churches of Christ claim.
-At the least, I think Tim Kauffman poked enough holes in the assertion, to make it not so air-tight – the Roman Catholic (and Churches of Christ) claim and common belief that even many Protestants and historians have, that the early church unanimously taught baptismal regeneration.
+But studying the larger context, time and time again, shows that the early writer is actually not teaching what Roman Catholics and the Churches of Christ claim. (and Eastern Orthodoxy) At the least, I think Tim Kauffman poked enough holes in the assertion, to make it not so air-tight – the Roman Catholic (and Churches of Christ) claim and common belief that even many Protestants and historians have, that the early church unanimously taught baptismal regeneration.
 It no longer seems that clear to me, after reading Tim Kauffman’s material.

 Parts 1-6 examines an article by Bryan Cross at the Called to Communion site, on the Early Church on Baptismal Regeneration, and Part 1 examines the writings of Ignatius of Antioch, Pseudo-Barnabas, the Shepherd of Hermas, and Justin Martyr: